CHAPTER THIRTY—CONDITIONS

 Richard peeked up at her, his face flushed and teary.
 “Dhar’s gonna consider this a personal project.
 He’ll get suspicious and ask what happened to the other android.
 He won’t let us use Larkspur resources—federal government funds—to pay a ransom.”

-“I dunno, Vihaan’s the understanding sort.
-Does Sesame actually have insight into what happened or is he just bluffing?
-Just how intelligent is he?”
+“I don’t know, Vihaan’s the understanding sort.
+Does Sesame actually have insight into what happened or are they just bluffing?
+Just how intelligent are they?”

 “No idea,” Richard said.
-“So far, he’s played us a recording, in which James named a place called Empetrum, and someone named Michael Benson.”
+“So far, it’s played us a recording, in which James named a place called Empetrum, and someone named Michael Benson.”

 Eve straightened up suddenly, her eyebrows drawing together in such a startled, indignant expression it was as if Richard had just punched her in the jaw.